 The National Gallery is free to visit.
 Entry requires a free ticket, which can be booked online or in person.
 This general entry ticket includes access to the national collection, the Sculpture Gardens and most exhibitions — advance online bookings are recommended.

 Some special exhibitions require a paid ticket.
 When booking a paid ticket for a special exhibition or public program online, a free ticket for general entry will be added to your cart automatically.

 Need help with a ticket?
 Call +61 2 6240 6411 or email firstname.lastname@example.org

 Booking for a group?
 See below for details on group, tour and school bookings.

 Experience the Gallery

-To celebrate our 40th birthday in October, we are working on new collection presentations and exhibitions.
-Critical building upgrades will also enhance your visitor experience.
+We are working on new collection presentations, exhibitions and critical building upgrades.
 During this time some galleries are closed.

 The Gallery’s evolving collection comprises over 155,000 works of art, including the world’s largest collection of Aboriginal and Torres Strait Islander art.
 Its heritage-listed Brutalist building has expansive exhibition galleries located across three levels.